chocolatey/docs/input/en-us/c4b-environments/azure/client-setup.md

 ---
 Order: 27
-xref: qdeazureclientsetup
+xref: c4b-azure-client-setup
 Title: Client Setup
-Description: How to setup a client machine to use Chocolatey for Business QDE Azure Environment
+Description: How to setup a client machine to use Chocolatey for Business Azure Environment
+RedirectFrom: en-us/quick-deployment/azure/client-setup
 ---

 > :memo: **NOTE**
 >
-> This document is for the Chocolatey for Business QDE Azure Environment from the [Azure Marketplace](https://ch0.co/azureqde).
+> This document is for the Chocolatey for Business Azure Environment from the [Azure Marketplace](https://ch0.co/C4B-Azure).
-> If you are using a non-Azure version of QDE, please refer to the [QDE v2 Client Setup page](xref:v2-client-setup).
+> If you are using the Quick Deployment Environment, please refer to the [QDE v2 Client Setup page](xref:v2-client-setup).

 ## Summary

-Once you have your Chocolatey for Business QDE Azure Environment deployed, you'll need to get clients talking to it.
+Once you have your Chocolatey for Business Azure Environment deployed, you'll need to get clients talking to it.
 To do that, you'll need to do the following on the clients:

 1. Setup DNS to allow access to the environment.